dijasila/GPAW/doc/exercises/rpa/rpa.rst

 :download:`atom/si.atom.rpa_output.txt`.
 Use the  data in this output file to obtain the extrapolated correlation energy  for the single atom.

-Combining the correlation energies with the EXX@PBE calculations of the previous section, you should now be able to calculate the cohesive energy of silicon using exact exchange and the RPA correlation energy.
+Combining the correlation energies with the EXX\@PBE calculations of the previous section, you should now be able to calculate the cohesive energy of silicon using exact exchange and the RPA correlation energy.